 In this video RAF reservist Sqn Ldr Mike Steer from the Met Office talks about his role in Helmand.

 Simon King, who was also based in Camp Bastion, tells British Services News about the role of weather forecasters in theatre, and talks through some of the forecasting equipment they use on site.

 As well as working in operational theatres our forecasters also work closely with our armed forces at bases in the UK and overseas, from Cyprus and Germany to the Falklands.

 The weather in the Falklands is a big talking point and it has had a huge bearing on operations since 1982.
 It is not unusual to experience all four seasons in one afternoon.
 With quick reaction alert fighter jets, support aircraft and helicopters flying all the time - it is a tough but important job to get the forecast right.
 British Forces News talked to the Met Office forecasters on the Island about the work they do to keep on top of the changing conditions.

-All in all the Met Office plays a key role in advising the UK's Armed Forces on the impacts of weather and other environmental factors on their operations.
+All in all the Met Office plays a key role in Defence services and other environmental factors on their operations.
 By understanding and interpreting environmental impacts we provide relevant and timely advice direct to military decision-makers.
 Our world-leading range of tools and systems are used not only by the UK but by allied countries and coalition partners around the world.